findthinks/delay-job/readme.md

 The scene where the user triggers a specific event and expects to deal with it after a period of delay is the place to delay the task scheduling application

 ### Feature
-* 🚀Custom delay scheduling time
+* 🚀 Custom delay scheduling time
-* 🔔Task pause
+* 🔔 Task pause
-* 🔥Task Sharding
+* 🔥 Task Sharding
-* ⚡Visual management task sharding
+* ⚡ Visual management task sharding
-* ✨Visual management of delayed tasks
+* ✨ Visual management of delayed tasks
-* 🔧Rapid deployment
+* 🔧 Rapid deployment

 ### Architecture
 ![img.png](docs/arch/arch_v1.0.png)